Financial-Times/o-gallery/README.md

 # o-gallery

-A configurable content carousel.
-Can be used for slideshows and thumbnail strips, for example.
+A configurable content gallery.
+For carousels, slideshows and thumbnail strips.

 ## Definitions